pahaul/pahaul.github.io/README.md

 Larger models or stronger hardware would likely perform much better.

 ## Experiment 3: Named Entity Recognition (NER)
-**Objective:** detect all personal and place names.
+**Objective:** Detect all personal and place names.
+Identifying persons and place names is often the easiest way to gain an understanding of a text’s content without the need for full annotation.
+This task is challenging due to historical names, varying spellings, and ambiguous context.

 NER is crucial for:
 - databases
 - knowledge graphs
 - geographic analyses
 - network analyses of historical actors
-Challenges include historical names, varying spellings, and ambiguous context.

 Because combined extraction of persons and places performed poorly, two separate runs were executed.

-Rules were precisely defined (with ICL examples):
+Rules were precisely defined, with example cases provided to guide the model’s behavior:
 - mark only personal names / only place names
 - ignore titles, professions, roles
 - ignore general terms
-Evaluation was done using DTA XML annotations (hits, missing, false positives).
+The evaluation was performed by comparing the model outputs with the reference data from the master JSON file, measuring hits, missing entries, and false positives.

+(Prompt)

 ### Results
 **Pro**